Human rights – More legal information

 See our Ontario Human Rights Code tip sheet to learn what this law covers.
 It will also help you understand how to make a complaint of discrimination.

 Are you concerned about your rights at work?
-Read our Learn Law column on Have Your Human Rights Been Violated at Work.
+Visit our Employment and Work page.

 Wondering if you have a human rights claim under Ontario’s Human Rights Code?
 Check this online tool from the Human Rights Legal Support Centre.